AntonioVicenteStellaxius/managing-projects/README.md

-# managing-projects
-Managing Projects steps
+# Managing Projects steps
++ Adding labels to issues
++ Commenting on an issue when a label is added
++ Closing inactive issues
++ Scheduling issue creation